Other common name(s): none

 What is the history behind it?

-Today, more than seventy colleges and universities have degree programs that are approved by the American Music Therapy Association.
+Today, more than 70 colleges and universities have degree programs that are approved by the American Music Therapy Association.
 Music therapists must have at least a bachelor’s degree, 1,200 hours of clinical training, and one or more internships before they can be certified.
 There are thousands of professional music therapists working in health care settings in the United States today.
 They serve as part of cancer-management teams in many hospitals and cancer centers, helping to plan and evaluate treatment.
 Some music therapy services are covered by health insurance.

 What is the evidence?